-The optical properties were studied by using a UV-Visible Spectrophotometer (JASCO Corp., V-570).
-The optical properties of the film deposited on glass substrates were determined from the absorbance measurement in the range of 300-700 nm.
+Optical properties The optical properties of the film deposited on glass substrates were determined from the absorbance and transmittance measurement in the range of 300 - 800 nm.
+Fig 2 show the absorption and transmittance spectrum of as deposited thin film by Dip and Spin coating.
+Optical properties were studied by using a UV - Visible Spectrophotometer (JASCO Corp., V - 570).
 Figure.
-3 the absorption spectra ZnS thin films.
-It can be seen that the transmission of the film is greater than $\sim 64\%$ for the wavelength values greater than the wavelengths that corresponds to optical band gap [12][13].
+3 shows the absorption and transmittance spectra ZnS thin films.
+It can be seen that the transmission of the film is greater than 60% for the wavelength values greater than the wavelengths that corresponds to optical band gap [12][13].

-Absorbance coefficient α associated the strong absorption region of the film was calculated from absorbance (A) and the film thickness (t) using relation [14] [15]
+Absorbance coefficient $\alpha$ associated the strong absorption region of the film was calculated from absorbance (A) and the film thickness (t) using relation [14] [15]